What Is a Hydrocele?

 A hydrocele usually goes away on its own before a boy’s first birthday.
 If it doesn’t, or if it gets bigger, their doctor will refer them to a specialist called a urologist.

 If your son has a communicating hydrocele, the pediatrician will usually recommend surgery without waiting for it to go away.

 The doctor can remove a hydrocele in a brief operation called a hydrocelectomy.

-Your baby will get medicine to numb his body or to put him under completely.Then, a surgeon makes a cut in his scrotum or lower belly.
+Your baby will get a local numbing agent or be put to sleep under anesthesia.Then, a surgeon makes a cut in their scrotum or lower belly.
 The surgeon then drains the fluid and sews the sac closed.
 Once it’s finished, your son can go home the same day.

 In the days after surgery, you’ll need to keep the area clean and dry.
 The doctor and team will show you how to care for your baby as they heal.

 After a few days, you may need to take them back to the doctor to make sure they are healing well.

 Most of the time, a hydrocele isn't very serious and doesn’t usually affect fertility later on in life.
 But sometimes, the presence of a hydrocele might mean there’s a more serious problem with the testes and potential complications.
 These include:

 - Infection or tumor.
 These could reduce sperm production or function.